Established in 1854, the History program at the University of Melbourne is one of the most distinguished and longest running in Australia.

 Our academics are leading teachers, researchers and industry professionals.

-Associate Professor in Southeast Asian History; History Discipline Chair
+Professor in Australian History; History Discipline Chair; History undergraduate coordinator

 Lecturer in History